ajfisher/nodebots-hcsr04/README.md

 `ARDUINO_PATH` is simply a full path to the arduino run time, noting that you also must have a version more recent than 1.6.2 in order to get command line benefits.

+To make a build, simply `grunt compile` and it should do everything needed.